zdravkov/kendo-docs/getting-started/web/upload/metadata.md

 ---
-nav_title: Metadata
+title: Metadata
-title: Documentation guide for using metadata in File Upload UI widget
+page_title: Documentation guide for using metadata in File Upload UI widget
 description: How to send metadata to the save handler and receive metadata in Kendo UI Upload widget.
-nav_position: 3
+position: 3
 ---

 Asynchronous uploading usually means that you lose the association betwen the files and the context that they originate from.